cce13st/MCCompiler/README.md

  - Parse : This directory has 'Main' class for execution and lexer/parser classes.
  - Symbol : Symbol, symbol table, and its interfaces
  - libs : It has library files, JFlex and CUP.
+ - tests : Sample input and result files for type analysis.

 Building the project